HaoRyuZark/Programming/SQL/SQL.md

 # Databases

 A quick reference guide for common SQL commands, concepts and databases in general.

 ---

 ## Database System

 A **databases-system** is made of databases-management-engine and clients which make request to this server.

-Other parts:
+Other components:

-- **Data Manipulation Language**
+- **Data Manipulation Language:** Way of making requests for specific data.

-- **Data Definition Language**
+- **Data Definition Language Compiler:** Like DML for data structures

 - **Processing steps for requests**

+- **Database Manager:** Coordination unit for the database-system

 - **Schema (Metadata)**